xtrime-ru/antizapret-vpn-docker/README.md

 1. Adguard check it with blacklist rules.
 If domain in blacklist - return 0.0.0.0 and client not able to access domain.
 1. Adguard Send DNS request to CoreDNS service.
 1. CoreDNS Send DNS request to internal dnsmap.py server (antizapret container) and dnsmap.py sends request back to adguard
-1. Adguard recieves requests one more time, but now applies rules with `$client=az-local` and real upstream server client (8.8.8.8 by default)
+1. Adguard receives requests one more time, but now applies rules with `$client=az-local` and real upstream server client (8.8.8.8 by default)
 1. If domain in whitelist - adguard will resolve its address and return to dnsmap.py
 1. If domain not in whitelist adguard return SERVFAIL
 1. dnsmap.py send response to adguard: